andrewblevins/insight-cascade/README.md

 Our ambition is to seed something like a Whole Earth Catalog for the AI era, giving people access to tools and resources for navigating complexity, risk, and weirdness in an increasingly psychogenic world.

-_If you are interested in being a part of a community supporting ongoing dialogue, experimentation, and refinement around these practices, get involved [here](https://forms.gle/svMNnjJjJdFUjQ9L8)._
+_If you are interested in being a part of a community supporting ongoing dialogue, experimentation, and refinement around these practices, sign up for our newsletter [here](https://forms.gle/svMNnjJjJdFUjQ9L8)._

 This repo contains: